daos-stack/daos/docs/admin/deployment.md

 Each tier has a `class` parameter which defines the storage type.
 Typical class values are "dcpm" for PMem (Intel(R) Optane(TM) persistent memory) and "nvme" for NVMe SSDs.
+When persistent memory is unavailable, class may be set to "ram", which emulates SCM using a ramfs device, and metadata is saved to NVMe SSDs using logging and checkpointing.

 For class == "dcpm", the following parameters should be populated: